steinbergmedia/vst3_dev_portal/src/pages/FAQ/Hosting.md

 ## Q: Should the host support plugins that don't have IPlugView (*IEditController::createView*() fails or *IPlugView::isPlatformTypeSupported*() returns false)?

 A plug-in don't need to have a custom editor.
 See the examples in the SDK.
 Many of them don't have a custom editor.
-This was true for VST2 too.
+This was true for **VST 2** too.
 So the host have to support these plugins without dedicated UI, but it could provide a generic UI.

 ## Q: What is allowed to change for a given parameter (*ParamID*)?
 Name, number of steps, automatable or not, which unit it is part of?